PokemonAutomation/ComputerControl/Wiki/Programs/README.md

 Therefore, computer-control programs completely supercede the microcontroller programs if you have the hardware for it.

+Warning: most computer-control programs don't work on Switch Lite because it does not output video streams.
+Only the programs listed below that don't have "Video" or "Audio" in the "Feedback" column can run with Switch Lite.

 **Jump To:**
 - [Nintendo Switch](#nintendo-switch)
 - [Pokémon Sword/Shield](#pokémon-swordshield)